mvimercati/vps-no-dhcp/README.md

   ![](VPS10.PNG)

 10. Reload the IPv4 configuration page.
-Some times may be required by the router to apply changes, networks may be disconnected, so be prepared with a static IP address for your client or a brand new DHCP server :)
+Some time may be required by the router to apply changes, networks may be disconnected, so be prepared with a static IP address for your client or a brand new DHCP server :)